-nnpfc_separate_colour_description_present_flag equal to 1 indicates that a distinct combination of colour primaries, transfer characteristics, matrix coefficients, and scaling and offset values applied in association with the matrix coefficients for the picture resulting from the NNPF is specified in the SEI message syntax structure. nnpfc_separate_colour_description_present_flag equal to 0 indicates that the combination of colour primaries, transfer characteristics, matrix coefficients, and scaling and offset values applied in association with the matrix coefficients for the picture resulting from the NNPF is the same as indicated in VUI parameters for the CLVS.
+nnpfc_separate_colour_description_present_flag equal to 1 indicates that a distinct combination of colour primaries, transfer characteristics, matrix coefficients, and scaling and offset values applied in association with the matrix coefficients for the picture resulting from the NNPF is specified in the SEI message syntax structure. nnpfc_separate_colour_description_present_flag equal to 0 indicates that the combination of colour primaries, transfer characteristics, matrix coefficients, and scaling and offset values applied in association with the matrix coefficients for the picture resulting from the NNPF is the same as implied by the VUI parameters vui_colour_primaries, vui_tranfer_characteristics, vui_matrix_coeffs, and vui_full_range_flag that are indicated or inferred for the CLVS.

 nnpfc_colour_primaries has the same semantics as specified in subclause 7.3 for the vui_colour_primaries syntax element, except as follows: